Saturday, 12 June 2010

 I asked him whether he was collecting snails, but he said no, he was after mushrooms – girolles and cèpes in particular.
 He showed us his finds, which were not many, as he had just arrived from Bergerac in his car.

-By this time we were passing vineyards, reminding us that we were now in the third of the Périgords, Périgord Pourpre, having traversed the green and the white Périgords in the past week .
+By this time we were passing vineyards, reminding us that we were now in the third of the Périgords, Périgord Pourpre, having traversed the green and the white Périgords in the previous week .

 We were getting close to Bergerac and I was fading badly.
 Luckily the way was somewhat downhill until we came to the main road (the N21), where we sat in the gutter for an unrestful swig of water.

 At that point the GR finally gave us some help, guiding us across a sort of town park beside a little tributary of the Dordogne.
-The path snaked its way amongst lawns, trees, seats and playing equipment, all very pretty but we were so tired that we resented every twist and turn.
+The path snaked its way among lawns, trees, seats and playing equipment, all very pretty but we were so tired that we resented every twist and turn.

 Eventually we emerged onto a street and crossed the railway line.
 Nearby was an impressive spire covered in scaffolding, which we told ourselves could not possibly be the cathedral, but it was.

 Suddenly we were in the centre of town, with the Saturday market just packing up and crowds of people enjoying themselves at a pavement bar.
 We sank down amongst them with a prayer of thanks to the patron saint of coffee.
-It was
+It was 1 pm and none of the precious fluid had passed our lips all day, or indeed since yesterday morning.

 Not only did we have the pleasure of the coffee and the knowledge that our walk was over for the day, but also, as we had been to Bergerac on a previous walk, a happy feeling of familiarity with the town.

 From the cathedral we dived into the steep lanes of the old town, going down towards the river.
-Bergerac’s early life was as a river port, transporting the famous local wines amongst other things, but latterly road transport had taken over and the landing stage had become an entertainment area.
+Bergerac’s early life was as a river port, transporting the famous local wines among other things, but latterly road transport had taken over and the landing stage had become an entertainment area.

 Past the chapel of Saint Jacques (a reminder that Bergerac had been a staging point for pilgrims since the twelfth century), past the statue of Cyrano de Bergerac, past the great doors of the cloister of the Recollets and over the old bridge, we went straight to the camping ground.